ikmb/esga/docs/usage.md

 (>>100GB for vertebrates).
 We have had this part crash on nodes with 250GB Ram when aligning a chunk of a mammalian genome to the whole genome of another mammal.
 So you are likely going to need >= 512GB Ram nodes in your cluster to successfully use this part of ESGA when working on larger vertebrates.

-#### `--prothint_gff`
-Use hints already computed with the [ProtHint](https://github.com/gatech-genemark/ProtHint) pipeline.
-This option is incompatible with "--proteins".
-Please note that ESGA will not be able to sanity check the prothint-derived data.
-It must match your assembly version to the "t"!
-This is especially critical with regards to the sequence names - ESGA will strip any decoration from your sequence names, like white spaces and any characters thereafter.

-ProtHint is great!
-Why is ESGA not offering ProtHint as an integrated option?

-Unfortunately, the licenses for ProtHint and the required GeneMark-ET/ES are not compatible with a free and open use/distribution in the spirit of academic research.
-However, the installation is easy so you should be able to get this up and running in no time!

 ### 3. Programs to run
 By default, the pipeline will run all parts for which the required types of input are provided.
 However, some parts need to specifically "switched on" as they require longer run times and may not be strictly necessary.
 For example, yes you can run the Trinity transcriptome assembly part of the pipeline (see below), but if you already have a set of assembled transcripts (--transcripts), this may not be necessary in combination with the RNA-seq hints